Web3NL/motoko-book/src/common-programming-concepts/control-flow/let-else-expression.md

 `someSideEffect()` would take the newBalance and perform some complex side effects with possible intermediate types as result that we might not need here, which is why we bind the result to a wildcard `?_`, the value can be anything.
 But once the expression returns null then the _[pattern match](common-programming-concepts/pattern-matching.md)_ fails and the else block will execute and return an error.

-If we don't want to return an error when the side effect might fail then you could use an `ignore do {}` block for this but here we showcase how it can also be used in this instance, which makes the overal code look more streamlined.
+If we don't want to return an error when the side effect might fail then you could use an `ignore do {}` block for this but here we showcase how it can also be used in this instance, which makes the overal code look more streamlined.  -->

-Let-Else's in combination with labeled loops can be powerfull control flow tools to handle complex logic while keeping code readability.
-But use them wisely, in some instances it might be better to use switche/if/do constructs depending on various factors.